Protecting Casinos from Money Laundering

 We take our responsibility in the system seriously and are always working to improve how we safeguard B.C. casinos and communities from criminal activity.

 Today, anyone who tries to buy-in with any amount of cash may be asked to prove that the cash is theirs, and everyone who tries to buy-in with cash of $10,000 or more within a 24-hour period must prove their source of funds.
-Casinos also verify the identity of individuals for all buy-ins of $3,000 or more in a single transaction.
+Casinos also verify the identity of individuals for all buy-ins of $3,000 or more in a single transaction by requiring them to provide government-issued identification.

 In addition, casinos are required to clearly label all cheques as “return of funds – not gaming winnings” or as “verified win” to prevent individuals from buying-in with cash, playing nominally and cashing out with a generic casino cheque.